 At Mason Plumbing, we believe a little water heater maintenance can go a long way toward reducing the number and frequency of repairs & services, and actually helps to extend the life of your water heater, avoiding early replacement.
 Learn how maintaining your water heater can affect its lifespan and give you fewer shocking moments of cold water.

 Mason Plumbing provides emergency water heater service, repair and maintenance when you and your family need it the most.
 If you’re interested in our other plumbing services, we offer pipe repair, faucet & toilet repairs, water filtration systems, drain line repair, and much more.

-- Both gas and electric water heaters have a safety device called a temperature and pressure relief value.
-You always want to make sure the valve operates correctly, because if the tank over pressurizes it can explode if the valve doesn’t work.
+- Both gas and electric water heaters have a safety device called a temperature and pressure relief valve.
+You always want to make sure the valve operates correctly.
+If the tank over pressurizes, it can explode if the valve doesn’t work.

 - Sediment buildup in the tank can reduce your water heater’s efficiency and could possible clog your water lines.
 Increase the life of your water heater by flushing the tank then checking the pressure release valve.